Overview

 Late payments to suppliers are not uncommon in Slovenia.
 U.S. firms are advised to obtain a confirmed irrevocable letter of credit when conducting business with a new local partner.
 Credit rating agency Bisnode (phone: +386-1-080-3903; email: info.si@bisnode.com) or the Chamber of Commerce and Industry of Slovenia (email: info@gzs.si, phone: +386-1-5898-000; fax: +386-1-5898-100, attn: INFOLINK Office) may be helpful in assessing the creditworthiness of a potential local partner.

-In Slovenia, non-citizens may establish any legal organizational structure described in the Companies Act, including limited-liability companies, joint-stock companies, limited partnerships with share capital, limited partnerships, general partnerships, and silent partnerships.
+In Slovenia, non-citizens may establish any legal organizational structure described in the Companies Act, including limited-liability companies, joint-stock companies, limited partnerships with share capital, limited partnerships, and general partnerships.
 Non-citizens may be exclusive or part owners of such companies.

 All companies registered in Slovenia acquire the status of a legal person upon entry into the court register.
 Prior to entry into the court register, a number of formalities must be performed.
 In some instances, it may be beneficial to consult a lawyer early in the process to avoid difficulties that may arise while establishing a company, from adopting the memorandum and articles of association to certification by a notary public and entry into the court register.